 If you’re selling online on Magento, we’ve got 3 extra questions to help you get the best solution for your return challenge:

 Question 8: Can the POS be integrated with Magento website and inventory?

 If the POS can be integrated with your Magento site (and Multi-Source Inventory if you’re using Magento 2.3), you can easily manage all parts of your business from one platform.
-A Magento POS will ensure:
+A POS for Magento will ensure:

 - Real time data synchronization: when the cashier completes the return, it will be updated to Magento backend immediately.
 You shouldn’t have to wait until the end of the day to sync everything into the system.